bee-Michi/Hello-World-Mania/README.md

 K:
 - Kotlin: Kotlin (/ˈkɒtlɪn/) is a cross-platform, statically typed, general-purpose programming language with type inference.

+L:
+- Lua (/ˈluːə/ LOO-ə; from Portuguese: lua [ˈlu.(w)ɐ] meaning moon) is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.

 P:
-- Python: Python is an interpreted high-level general-purpose programming language.
 - Perl: Perl is a family of two high-level, general-purpose, interpreted, dynamic programming languages.
 - Powershell: PowerShell or Microsoft PowerShell (formerly Windows PowerShell) is a task automation and configuration management program from Microsoft, consisting of a command-line shell and the associated scripting language.
 - Purescript: PureScript is a strongly-typed, purely-functional programming language that compiles to JavaScript.
+- Python: Python is an interpreted high-level general-purpose programming language.

 R:
 - R: R is a programming language for statistical computing and graphics supported by the R Core Team and the R Foundation for Statistical Computing.
+- Raku: Raku is a member of the Perl family of programming languages.
 - Ruby: Ruby is an interpreted, high-level, general-purpose programming language which supports multiple programming paradigms.
 - Rust: Rust is a multi-paradigm, general-purpose programming language designed for performance and safety, especially safe concurrency.